iamnoah/mu/README.md

     atom.set({...}) // triggers an update of bazCompute

+### Supported Environments

+mu should hapilly run in any ES5 environement. i.e., IE9+, or node.

 ### Converting Data

 By default, Atoms work on plain objects and arrays.
 Whenever you use an Atom to set a value, mu makes copies of any objects and arrays in the path and replaces the changed objects with references to the new values.